The Hundredth Monkey

 The hundredth monkey phenomenon refers to a sudden spontaneous and mysterious leap of consciousness achieved when an allegedly “critical mass” point is reached.
 Even though there is really no evidence for the hundredth monkey phenomenon, I believe when critical mass occurs, the world comes to a crossroads.
 At this point, there is a new awareness, and a field is strengthened so that this awareness is picked up by almost everyone.
 I experienced this phenomenon and it was magical.

-It was spring of 2006 and I had just joined a business women’s group in Washington D.C.
+It was spring of 2006 and I had just joined a businesswomen’s group in Washington D.C.
 The group met four times a year and the members were from different parts of the country.
-They were very successful in their businesses.
+They were highly successful in their businesses.
 I remember walking into the first meeting feeling a little intimidated by these powerful women.
-They were very nice and welcoming and asked about my business.
+They were genuinely nice and welcoming and asked about my business.
 I had just launched the Core Passion Assessment a few years earlier and was consulting with small businesses.
 After I told them about my business, they were very nice and said that it was interesting, but I could tell they weren’t really interested.
 At that time, no one was talking about passion in business.

 He said when you engage in work that taps your talent and fuels your passion, there is your voice, your calling, your soul’s code.
 Until that time, passion and business were never talked about in the same sentence.

 By the fall of 2006, I felt a distinct difference in how people responded to my work.
-They were very interested and wanted to know more.
+They were extremely interested and wanted to know more.
 What changed?
-I wasn’t saying anything different but the awareness about passion in business must have hit critical mass.
+I was not saying anything different but the awareness about passion in business must have hit critical mass.
 I doubt everyone had read his book but there was a change in the air.

 When an unexplained phenomenon happens, we try to find a credible reason.
-I believe Stephen Covey’s book was one of prompters of the energy.
+I believe Stephen Covey’s book was one of the prompters of energy.
 I also believe it was time and the universe worked its magic to make it happen!
 A new Adventure began for me and it continues today!